softwaremill/elasticmq/README_0.7.0.md

     java -jar elasticmq-0.7.0.jar

 ElasticMQ uses [Typesafe Config](https://github.com/typesafehub/config) for configuration.
-To use specify custom configuration values, create a file (e.g. `custom.conf`), fill it in with the desired values, and pass it to the server:
+To specify custom configuration values, create a file (e.g. `custom.conf`), fill it in with the desired values, and pass it to the server:

     java -Dconfig.file=custom.conf -jar elasticmq-0.7.0.jar